Development of a Modular Optically Detected Magnetic Resonance Setup for Optical Experiments in a Variable Temperature Insert: Magnetic field-dependent ODMR

 \section{Magnetic field-dependent ODMR}

+A superconducting magnet with a nominal maximum field of 16\,T, representative of a standard cryogenic magnet system, is used to generate the external magnetic field, with the sample positioned in the region of highest field homogeneity.
+The magnet employs a bronze-routed multifilament Nb$_3$Sn configuration, in which Nb filaments are embedded in a CuSn (bronze) matrix, ensuring negligible flux jumps at low applied fields and correspondingly low remanent fields, which is particularly advantageous for sensitive optical measurements requiring reproducible field conditions~\citep{Wilson1983Cryogenics, Wilson1996Superconducting}.

+In practice, the accessible magnetic field range for reliable ODMR measurements in the present setup is effectively limited to the mT regime.
+This limitation arises from two factors: first, the resonance frequencies shift linearly with increasing field, requiring microwave sources with increasingly large bandwidths.
+Second, the perpendicular field component inherent to the (100)-oriented diamond geometry induces spin-state mixing, which reduces the optical spin contrast and degrades the visibility and resolution of the ODMR resonance dips.

 A typical ODMR spectrum measured at 200\,K under an applied magnetic field of 5\,mT is shown in Fig.\,\ref{fig:Figure84}.
-As described earlier, the two resonances are fitted with Lorentzians (red and blue) yielding the resonance frequencies $f_+$ and $f_-$, the full width at half maximum (FWHM), and the contrast $C$.
+As described earlier, the two resonances are fitted with Lorentzians (red and blue), yielding the resonance frequencies $f_+$ and $f_-$, the full width at half maximum (FWHM), and the contrast $C_{\pm}$.
 These parameters provide the basis for the quantitative analysis of field-dependent splitting, line broadening, and contrast reduction presented in the following.

 In this section, we present a detailed analysis of magnetic-field-dependent ODMR spectra recorded at 200\,K on a bulk diamond chip with a (100) surface and external magnetic fields varied between 0 and 26\,mT oriented parallel to the (100) surface normal.
 Fig.\,\ref{fig:Figure44} shows the ODMR spectra for the NV ensemble.
-Even at nominal zero field, a splitting of the resonance is evident, which we attribute to intrinsic strain in the diamond lattice as well as remanent magnetic fields from the sample magnet.
-As the applied field increases, the splitting of the ODMR resonances grows correspondingly and the resonance positions shift asymmetrically indicative of perpendicular components of the magnetic field relative to the NV axes as discussed in the following.
+As discussed in the previous section, a splitting of the resonance at nominal zero field is observed.
+As the applied field increases, the splitting of the ODMR resonances grows correspondingly and the resonance positions shift asymmetrically, indicative of perpendicular components of the magnetic field relative to the NV axes as discussed in the following.
 The four NV orientations in the diamond chip with a (100)-oriented surface are symmetrically arranged at an angle of $\alpha=$ 54.7$^{\circ}$ to the surface normal.
 With the applied magnetic field along the normal [100], their resonances form two degenerate pairs producing the two distinct dips observed in the ODMR spectrum \citep{Zhang2018}.